2026-05-25 20:08:54 | EST

-Sebi Options Strike Proposal - ETF flows, equity inflows, and index performance tracking.
+Sebi Options Strike Proposal - AI adoption, enterprise demand, and software growth trends.
 India’s market regulator, the Securities and Exchange Board of India (Sebi), has proposed a standardised framework for options strike prices across exchanges to manage intraday volatility.
 The initiative aims to ensure continuous availability of contracts near prevailing market prices, potentially improving trading efficiency and reducing execution risks for market participants.

 Live News